Infineon/ek-based-onboarding-optiga-tpm/README.md

 # Preparing Raspberry Pi for First Use

+Skip this section if you do not plan to use Raspberry Pi.

 This section outlines the steps required to prepare an SD card image that can be used to boot a Raspberry Pi.

 To begin, flash the Raspberry Pi OS image [2021-01-11 release](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-01-12/2021-01-11-raspios-buster-armhf.zip) onto a micro-SD card that is at least 8GB in size.